 Lupinus sparsiflorus Benth.

-Mojave lupine, Sand lupine
+Mojave Lupine, Sand Lupine

 USDA Symbol: lusp2

-Slender, erect, branched stems have pale blue or blue-lilac pea flowers in open racemes.
+Slender, erect, branched stems have pale blue or blue-lilac "pea flowers" in open racemes.

-In a good year with ample fall and winter rains, Mojave Lupine carpets the floor of the southern Arizona desert, competing for attention with Globemallows (Sphaeralcea spp.) and Desert Marigold (Baileya multiradiata), providing mile after mile of blue-violet, brick red, and brilliant yellow.
+In a "good year" with ample fall and winter rains, Mojave Lupine carpets the floor of the southern Arizona desert, competing for attention with Globemallows (Sphaeralcea spp.) and Desert Marigold (Baileya multiradiata), providing mile after mile of blue-violet, brick red, and brilliant yellow.
 Found only in the Big Bend region of Texas is the similar Chisos Bluebonnet (L. havardii), with dark blue-violet petals.

 Bloom InformationBloom Time: Jan , Feb , Mar , Apr , May

 DistributionUSA: AZ , CA , NM , NV , UT

 Native Habitat: Open fields, slopes, and deserts.

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

-Native Seed Network
+Native Seed Network - Corvallis, OR

 MetadataRecord Modified: 2012-10-24